Subset Selection with Shrinkage: Sparse Linear Modeling when the SNR is low: Introduction

-The remainder of the paper is organized as follows.
-In Section~\ref{sec:methodology} we discuss how to compute solutions to Problem~\eqref{best-subset-penalized}; in Section~\ref{sec:theory} we study the theoretical properties of our proposed estimators; in Section~\ref{sec:broader} we discuss the connections between our proposal and existing work; and in Section~\ref{sec:expts} we evaluate the performance of the proposed estimators empirically.
-Theoretical proofs and some computational details are provided in the Appendix.
+In Section~\ref{sec:methodology} we formulate the optimization problem for our proposed estimator and describe how to compute the corresponding solutions using modern computational tools from mathematical optimization.
+In Section~\ref{sec:theory} we study the theoretical properties of our proposed approach.
+First, we establish non-asymptotic error bounds for the new estimators.
+Second, we derive novel lower-bounds on the prediction error for the best-subsets estimator in settings where the noise-level is high, and then contrast the predictive performance of best-subsets with that of our estimators.
+In Section~\ref{sec:broader} we discuss the connections between our proposal and existing work, and in Section~\ref{sec:expts} we evaluate the performance of the proposed estimators empirically.
+Theoretical proofs and some computational details are provided in the Supplementary Material.